17 Best things to do in Matakana, Auckland | Your guide from a local

 11. Charlies Gelato

-Charlie’s Gelato is the perfect place to enjoy a refreshing gelato on a hot day.
+Charlie’s Gelato is the perfect place to enjoy a refreshing gelato on a hot day and it is often a place I try to visit whenever I’m in Matakana.
 With over 40 flavours to choose from, there’s sure to be something for everyone.

 I highly recommend the dark chocolate for any chocolate lovers out there!

 The gelato here is made with fresh, local ingredients and it’s absolutely delicious.
-It’s very popular with locals and holiday goers alike.
+It’s very popular with locals and holidaymakers alike.
 Charlie’s also has a great selection of sorbet for those who are dairy-free.

 If you’re feeling thirsty, Charlie’s Gelato Garden also offers fantastic coffee.
 If you’re lucky there might even be some home baking in the cafe.